pytorch/serve/docs/batch_inference_with_ts.md

 }
 ```

-* Now lets launch resnet-152 model, which we have built to handle batch inference.
-Because this is an example, we are going to launch 1 worker which handles a batch size of 8 with a max-batch-delay of 10ms.
+* Now let's launch resnet-152 model, which we have built to handle batch inference.
+Because this is an example, we are going to launch 1 worker which handles a batch size of 8 with a `max_batch_delay` of 10ms.

 ```text
 $ curl -X POST "localhost:8081/models?url=resnet-152.mar&batch_size=8&max_batch_delay=10&initial_workers=1"